Best Colleges at Oxford – 2025

 best colleges at Oxford acceptance rate

-If you dream of a historic campus, individual faculty mentorship, epic libraries, and prestige for your college experience, you may want to add Oxford to your wish list (University of Oxford acceptance rates are listed below).
+If you’re dreaming of a historic campus, individual faculty mentorship, epic libraries, and prestige for your college experience, you may want to add Oxford to your wish list (University of Oxford acceptance rates are listed below).
 The oldest university in the English-speaking world, Oxford has quite literally stood the test of time, minting innumerable Nobel laureates, political leaders, and historical figures along the way.
 Oxford is well-known for its tutorial teaching method.
 As an enrolled student, you’ll rarely find yourself attending classes in a large lecture hall.
 Rather, undergraduates take small-group or one-on-one classes with faculty who are accomplished experts in their field.
+With this unique pedagogy in mind, let’s look at the best Oxford colleges.

 Oxford Colleges—How Old is the University of Oxford?

 A university brimming with history, Oxford has been a site of education since 1096.
-The oldest buildings on campus include St Mary’s Church, built in the 13th century and Divinity School, built in the 14th century.
-On campus, older architecture is mixed in with newer.
+The oldest buildings on campus include St Mary’s Church, built in the 13th century, and Divinity School, built in the 14th century.
+On campus, older architecture exists alongside the new.
 A day in the life as an Oxford student may take you past St George’s Tower, built in 1020, on your way to get a coffee in what was once a medieval inn on Cornmarket Street.
 After class in the modern, spaceship-esque Blavatnik School of Government, built in 2016, you can hit the books in Queen’s College’s stunning 17th-century library.

 Applying to Oxford will look much like a regular college admissions process.
 Each of Oxford’s colleges require: